Show Me a Hero: Critical response

 Show Me a Hero received critical acclaim from reviewers although U.S. cable original programming viewership was low.
-The review aggregator website Rotten Tomatoes reports a 96% 'Certified Fresh' approval rating with an average rating of 8.6/10 based on 54 reviews.
+The review aggregator website Rotten Tomatoes reports a 96% approval rating with an average rating of 8.6/10 based on 54 reviews.
 The website's consensus reads, "Show Me a Hero is an impressively crafted period drama whose timely themes prove as absorbing as its engaging, compassionately drawn characters."
-On Metacritic, it has a score of 85 out of 100 based on 33 reviews, indicating "universal acclaim".
+On Metacritic, it has a score of 85 out of 100 based on 33 reviews.
 Tim Goodman of The Hollywood Reporter cited the strong storytelling as making the unsexy story rewarding, with a commendably even focus on both racism as well as the problems of systemic bias of public housing systems.
 Ginia Bellafante of The New York Times focused on the relevance to current day issues of race and economics.

 Oscar Isaac received universal praise.
 Alan Sepinwall from HitFix cited his performance as being especially strong, describing him as compulsively watchable even during long scenes with a lot of dialogue, while Daniel Fienberg of The Fien Print said Isaac is the key to the story and is compelling, inhabiting his character fully.
 Sepinwall also said the writers did an excellent job of illustrating the conflict, which in its essence is not compelling, but in this depiction, becomes great.
 Fienberg cites the somewhat dry nature of the source material, and laughingly embraced what he called the "perversely uncommercial" nature of the show.
 Brian Lowry from Variety also commended Isaac's central role.
 Emily Nussbaum of The New Yorker calls Isaac's "a star performance agile enough to elevate scenes that might veer into agitprop."

 Of the supporting cast, Catherine Keener drew critics' attention most positively.
 David Wiegand wrote for the San Francisco Chronicle, "Keener makes Dorman the touchstone of the story, as she constructs an ordinary woman whose values and beliefs are largely unexamined and derive from a lack of exposure to alternative ways of thinking.
 At heart, she is not an evil person, just fearful of what she doesn’t know.
 Her moment of enlightenment is so beautifully written and performed, the scene should be preserved as an example of absolute perfection ...
 Keener’s is only one of the truly great performances that make 'Hero' compelling".
 Nussbaum also praised Keener's performance, writing that she plays her with "warm humility", while for The Wrap Mark Peikert said that "Keener brings every scene she’s in to life".